aimms/how-to/Articles/569/569-dumpfile-send-in.rst

-Why send in dump file?
+Sending a dump file?
 ============================

 What?
 -----------------------
-A ``.dmp file``, pronounce as dump file, is generated when ``AIMMS Developer`` encounters a severe internal error.
+A ``.dmp file``, pronounce as dump file, is generated when AIMMS Developer encounters a severe internal error.
-This may even force ``AIMMS Developer`` to close.
+This may even force AIMMS Developer to close.

 Purpose
 -----------------------